AvidlyWordPress/zf-theme/README.md

 ### Styleguides!

 You can build a styleguide within your theme in `_src/styleguide/`, extremely handy when passing on development to new theme members. <a href="http://foundation.zurb.com/sites/docs/style-sherpa.html">Instructions for how to edit the styleguide on the Foundation site</a>.
 The BROWSERSYNC value in `config.yml` needs to be set to `html` and you can view your guide at `localhost:8000/styleguide.html`.

+## Additional resources

+* For a very comprehensive explanation of the Foundation Zurb template structure, see https://zendev.com/2017/09/05/front-end-development-kickstarter-zurb-template.html